Hitman (2016 video game): Design

 Another result of the playtesting complaints was IO Interactive heavily expanding upon the tutorial missions set at the ICA Facility.
-The tutorial was designed to teach players the fundamentals of Hitman, how to operate the game and how set their own goals.
-The levels also act as a prologue to give insight to the recruitment and training of Agent 47, with the concept being the ICA would set up mock-up re-enactments of former ICA assassinations to train their recruits.
+The tutorial was designed to teach players the fundamentals of Hitman, how to operate the game and how to set their own goals.
 The first iteration was a series of individual test chambers where the player would be taught a single mechanic or feature at a time.
-However even though this taught players how to operate the game, it was not representative of the nature of the game as an open sandbox and developers found players weren't actually really any better at the game.
+However, even though this taught players how to operate the game, it was not representative of the nature of the game as an open sandbox.
 The redesigned tutorial consisted of a short 'Arrival' opening that teaches basic movement and camera controls, a 'Guided training' mission set on a sandbox yacht level and then an unguided 'Final Test' sandbox level.
-The guided training walks the player through a mission while teaching the basic mechanics of the game such as the use of different disguises.
-The most important features for the player to understand, such as enforcers who will see through the player’s disguise, are deliberately reinforced multiple times in this walkthrough.
-The Final Test set on a military air base then acts as a sandbox that introduces the ‘mission story’ system and concludes the storyline of the prologue.

-However despite teaching the controls and the fundamentals of Hitman, developers still felt they had to teach player how to set their own goals so this led to the idea of the 'Freeform training' mission.
-In this mission players are asked to replay the yacht level from the 'Guided training' again but this time without any of the guidance and with more items such as remote explosives available to play with.
-This mission acted as a place to introduce the challenge system of the game to encourage players to seek out other areas and assassinations in the level.
+However, despite teaching the controls and the fundamentals of Hitman, developers still felt they had to teach players how to set their own goals so this led to the idea of the 'Freeform training' mission.
+In this mission players are asked to replay the yacht level from the 'Guided training' again but this time without any guidance and with more items such as remote explosives available to play with.
 Playtesters were given a list of challenges on paper that were deliberately designed to be simple and to work well together.
-For example one of the challenges is to find the rat poison on the yacht, which then leads into the challenge to kill the target via drowning.
 This resulted in players setting their own goals and becoming creative in trying to complete all the different challenges.
-The level also acted as a safe setting for players to experiment with different ideas and understand how NPCs would react.